How to preload responsive images with imagesizes and imagesrcset

 <img srcset="image-400.jpg 400w, image-800.jpg 800w, image-1600.jpg 1600w" sizes="100vw" alt="...">

-sizes attribute of this image element provide browsers with the information that it will span over the whole viewport width (
+sizes attribute provide browsers with the information that a) it will span over the whole viewport width (

-100vw) and that it is available in three sizes ranging from 400px to 1600px.
-With this information, browsers can load the best-suited image without wasting high-res image data on tiny screens.
+100vw) and b) it is available in three sizes ranging from 400px to 1600px.
+Browsers can then load the best-suited image with this information without wasting high-res image data on tiny screens.

-You have to consider, though, that browsers load resources in a particular order.
+But you have to consider that browsers load resources in a particular order.
 They usually request images after critical resources like stylesheets and fonts.
 To change this loading order and re-prioritize resources, you can use

 <link rel="preload"> elements in your document's

-head to signal that certain resources are high-priority or requested by the document soon.
+head to signal that specific resources are high-priority and should be requested, because they'll be needed soon.

 <!-- preload a font that will be discovered later --> <link rel="preload" href="fonts/cicle_fina-webfont.woff2" as="font" type="font/woff2" crossorigin>

-If you want to learn more about preloading, I recommend looking at the article Preload: What Is It Good For?.
+If you want to learn more about preloading, look at the article Preload: What Is It Good For?.